whitelilydragon/ShangMuArchitect/README.md

 ### Can I make a suggestion for the game?

 Yes, you can!
-Simply make an open issue about your suggestion, and then, the developer will determine whether or not they will work on it for future updates of the game.
-If they accept it, the post will be tagged "Feature Suggestion", then the ticket is closed as the suggestion is added to this list:
+Simply make an open issue about your suggestion, and then, I will determine whether or not I might work on it for future updates of the game.
+If I accept it, the post will be tagged "Feature Suggestion", then the ticket is closed as the suggestion is added to this list:

 https://github.com/whitelilydragon/ShangMuArchitect#accepted-suggestions-are-detailed-here